-Fresh herbs add interest and flavor to almost any recipe, but they can be difficult to keep on hand.
-We'll show you our four favorite methods for preserving herbs so you can keep these kitchen staples on reserve.
+Fresh herbs add bright flavor to almost any recipe, but they can be difficult to keep on hand for very long.
+We'll show you how to preserve fresh herbs using four simple methods so you can keep these kitchen staples on reserve.

 Knowing how to dry herbs will keep you stocked on herbs year-round.
 Using 100%-cotton kitchen string like this cotton cooking twine ($4.99, Bed Bath & Beyond), tie a few stems together.
-Hang the bundles upside down in a warm, dry place and let them dry for five to 14 days.
+Hang the bundles upside down in a warm, dry place with good circulation until dry (about 5 to 14 days).
 The length of drying time will vary depending on humidity and herb type.

-Wrap herb bunches in a damp paper towel and keep in an airtight resealable bag in the refrigerator.
+Wrap small bunches of herbs in a damp paper towel and keep in an airtight resealable bag in the refrigerator.
 Storing this way may extend the shelf life of your fresh herbs up to a week versus storing in those produce bags from the grocery store.
 This method does not work for preserving basil, which should be stored at room temperature.